DatacollectorVN/Big-Data-Architecture-To-Scale-AI-application/README.md

 ### 1.3.
 Project ardchitecture
 This our project have 2 main components:
 - **Back-end** : Backend is the server-side of the website.
 It stores and arranges data, and also makes sure everything on the client-side of the website works fine.
 In our project, the backend must have the special part that is Deep learning model operation.
 So our backend has 2 parts, “DL model on cloud” and “Database system”.
-With backend operation, we used Python language and Django framework for building.
 - **Front-end** : The part of a website that the user interacts with directly is termed the front end.
 It is also referred to as the ‘client side’ of the application.
 With frontend operation, we used Python with Streamlit.
 In the future, we will use 3 languages: HTML, CSS, JavaScript and ReactJS framework for building.

 ![plot](https://github.com/DatacollectorVN/Chest-Xray-Version3/blob/master/public-imgs/introduction_fig1.png?raw=true)